COVID-19Guidance and Resources for Business

 Here’s What Your Chamber is Doing

-- We’re assembling and streamlining business-related information and resources as they become available.
-If you’re looking for information on the resources, programs and relief strategies being put into place by the federal, provincial and municipal governments, you’ll find it here.
-Use the orange navigation menu above to browse this page.
+- We’re continuing to assemble and streamline business-related information and resources as they become available.
+Get the latest information on the resources, programs and relief strategies being put into place by the federal, provincial and municipal governments below.

 Subscribe Here for Updates

 - TBDHU: Wellness at Work June 16 Edition June 16, 2021

 - Four things we need to get right for the reopening of offices: Canadian Chamber of Commerce June 11, 2021

 - Media Release: Thunder Bay Chamber Ramps Up Delivery of Rapid Test Kits to Small Businesses June 9, 2021